90% patch success rate in 30 days is too slow!

 Ponemon’s State of Vulnerability Response Report says that:

-of breach victims said they were breached due to unpatched known vulnerability.
+of breach victims said they were breached due to a known, unpatched vulnerability.

 Most organizations face challenges with Microsoft SCCM due to huge infrastructure requirements and unmanaged clients.
 Customers also lack real-time and automation capabilities.

 There are 4x main problems with typical Enterprise patch management solutions like Microsoft SCCM: